dievardump/express-socket-auth/README.md

 # How to Use

+Clone this repository localy

+`npm install`

-You should redirect your machine to have domains `server.dev` to  and `socket.dev` to point to `localhost`
+You should redirect your machine to have domains `server.dev` to  and `socket.dev` to point to your `localhost` or `127.0.0.1` or whoever you installed this

 `node server.js`